Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Shifting working habits can also play a part.
 Homeowners may need to relocate for a long period of time.
 While they’re away, they could end up renting out their main residence until they return.

-Some of these scenarios may sound familiar to you.
-They may even come upon you without warning.
-But regardless of whether you’re expecting to move into the buy-to-let market or not, you should at least be prepared for the possibility.
+Some of these scenarios may sound familiar to readers.
+They may even be thrust upon them without warning.
+But regardless of whether people expect to move into the buy-to-let market or not, they should at least be prepared for the possibility.

 blog divider up